Aerial view of a suburban neighborhood at sunset, with rows of houses and tree-lined streets under a warm orange sky.

 Is it a workshop or home gym you only need to keep warm when you are using the space?

-Maybe it is your separate garage that you use to rebuild old cars year-round.
+Maybe it is your separate garage where you rebuild old cars year-round.

-Understanding the needs of your space will help you walk through the unit heater options that are available, which will help you make the best choice for your needs.
+Understanding the needs of your space will help you walk through available unit heater options and make the best choice for your needs.

 Carpenter work with circular saw for cutting boards, the man sawed bars, construction and home renovation, repair and construction tool